-Telephone interviews have been on the recruitment scene for quite a while.
+Telephone interviews have been on the recruitment scene for quite a while, way before the advent of video interviews.
 Once upon a time, they were the best option for candidate selection.
-However, much bolder and innovative steps have been taken in this field.
+However, much bolder and more innovative steps have been taken in this field.

 Let’s get to it.

 When it comes to scheduling, telephone interviews have more in common with in-person interviews.
 They can be disruptive to the participants’ schedules.
 Another major downside of phone interviews is that it demands that the participants’ surroundings be suitable at that given time.

 We all have different lives.
 Your choice of time might be different from the next person’s.

 Video interviews effortlessly scale this hurdle because the technology has convenience at its heart.
 With one-way video interviews, there’s no need for a specific time for all the relevant participants.
 Also, the recording can be watched at any time by the interviewer.

 Video interviews ensure flexibility for both parties, regardless of whether they are in different cities, states, countries, or even varying time zones.

 Telephone interviews have some of the downsides that are encountered during in-person interviews.
 Sometimes they can exceed the originally planned time.
 Worse is the fact that even when you know instantly that the candidate will make a poor hire, you’re obliged to finish up the interview for the sake of courtesy.

 According to research by the British Psychological Society, 60% of hiring decisions are made within the first 15 minutes of the interview.

 Video interviews prove to be the panacea to this quandary.